 2. Cut-and-grow-again for teenage leaves

-Not only can lettuces be grown for a single harvest when the plants are full-sized, they can also be harvested under a ‘cut-and-grow-again’ harvest regime in which the plants are cut two or more times from a single sowing.
-In this system plants are usually grown closer together, and harvests are made quite quickly after sowing – normally before the leaves reach full size.
+Though growing lettuces for a single harvest when the plants are full-sized is the most common approach, lettuces can also be harvested under a ‘cut-and-grow-again’ harvest regime.
+Under this system leaves are harvested two or more times from a single sowing.
+The plants are usually grown closer together, and harvests are made quite quickly after sowing – normally before the leaves reach full size.

-Cut-and-grow-again harvesting is very flexible, and depending on the plant spacing, the leaves can be harvested in a range of sizes.
+Cut-and-grow-again harvesting is very flexible, and the leaves can be harvested in a range of sizes.
 At one extreme are the baby leaves, which are, as the name implies, quite small – we recommend harvesting when the plants are 10 to 15cm tall (see below).

-Further up the scale are the teenage leaves, harvested when the plants are larger than 15cm.
+Further up the scale are ‘teenage leaves’, harvested when the plants are larger than 15cm.
 Leafy varieties are ideal for the production of teenage leaves, and the growing technique is essentially the same as for full-size lettuces.
-The only differences are the spacing between plants and the harvesting technique.
+The only difference is the spacing between plants is closer.

-Grow plants 10 to 30cm apart, spacing them equidistant from each other, preferably in a triangular pattern.
+Grow plants 10 to 25 cm apart, spacing them equidistant from each other, preferably in a triangular pattern.
 Go for wider spacings if you plan on harvesting bigger leaves; leave less space between plants for harvesting smaller ones.

 Leaves are harvested when the plants are anywhere between 15cm tall and full size.
 The larger outside leaves can be cut off the plants, leaving the inside ones to continue growing for later harvests.
 Alternatively, the whole plant can be harvested at one go, leaving a 5 to 6cm stump to regrow.